Magnetic Polarisability of Octet Baryons via Lattice QCD: Conclusion

 \section{Conclusion}

-A generalised expression for the magnetic polarisability was derived in a simple constituent quark model.
-Once corrected, this simple model provides accurate predictions for the octet-baryon magnetic polarisabilities examined herein.
-It also provides the ability to identify key characteristics of the magnetic polarisability and deep insight into the physics that drives the observed patterns.
-In particular, we identified the importance of opposite-charge quark flavours in generating large magnetic polarisability values.
+A generalized expression for the magnetic polarizability was derived in a simple constituent quark model.
+Once scaled, this simple model provides accurate predictions for the octet-baryon magnetic polarizabilities examined herein.
+It also provides the ability to identify key characteristics of the magnetic polarizability and deep insight into the physics that drives the observed patterns.
+In particular, we identified the importance of opposite-charge quark flavors in generating large magnetic polarizability values.
 Here the importance of the up quark is manifest.
-We also focused on the octet-decuplet mass splitting and associated hyperfine interactions that govern the magnitude of the magnetic polarisability transition term.
+We also focused on the octet-decuplet mass splitting and associated hyperfine interactions that govern the magnitude of the magnetic polarizability transition term.

-Turning our attention to lattice simulation techniques, we investigated the behaviour of the underlying correlation functions associated with the correlation function ratio required to extract the magnetic polarisability in the background field method.
-We saw that in many cases, the correlation function ratio exhibits plateau-like behaviour in spite of the underlying correlation functions not yet having reached single-state isolation.
-We developed new methods to address this, ensuring the suppression of excited state contamination, and ensuring the uncertainties in our fitted mass shifts were not underestimated.
+Turning our attention to lattice simulation techniques, we investigated the behavior of the underlying correlation functions associated with the correlation-function ratio required to extract the magnetic polarizability in the background-field method.
+We saw that in many cases, the correlation-function ratio exhibits plateaulike behavior in spite of the underlying correlation functions not yet having reached single-state isolation.
+We developed new methods to address this, ensuring the suppression of excited-state contamination, and ensuring the uncertainties in our fitted mass shifts were not underestimated.

-We also implemented a weighted averaging method to systematically extract the magnetic polarisability from the associated energy shifts obtained from candidate fit windows.
-This is especially important in cases where different fit windows introduce variation in the fitted values of the polarisability energy shifts.
-These improved analysis techniques allow the extraction of magnetic polarisability values for the outer octet baryons at a variety of pion masses with unprecedented precision.
+We also implemented a weighted averaging method to systematically extract the magnetic polarizability from the associated energy shifts obtained from candidate fit windows.
+This is especially important in cases where different fit windows introduce variation in the fitted values of the polarizability energy shifts.
+These improved analysis techniques allow the extraction of magnetic polarizability values for the outer octet baryons at a variety of pion masses with unprecedented precision.